scoatespark/LaMarche-Lab/research.md

 permalink: /about/
 ---

-We are currently exploring the following projects:
+These are some of the areas of research we are most involved in:

 <style>
   :root{